insect-biome-atlas/coidb/README.md

 * `coidb.info.tsv.gz`: This TSV file contains sequence and taxonomic information for all records kept after filtering.

+#### Consensus taxonomy files

+The `consensus_taxonomy/` subdir contains the following:

-* `coidb.BOLD_BIN.consensus_taxonomy.exclNA.tsv.gz`: This TSV file contains the calculated consensus taxonomy of BOLD BINs.
+* `coidb.exclNA.tsv.gz`: This TSV file contains the calculated consensus taxonomy of BOLD BINs using the taxonomic information of all filtered records from BOLD.
 If a consensus could not be reached at a certain taxonomic rank, the taxonomic label at that rank is prefixed with 'unresolved.' followed by the label of the lowest consensus rank.
 The `exclNA` part of the filename means that taxonomic labels corresponding to missing data (those suffixed with `_X`) were ignored when calculating the consensus.

-* `coidb.BOLD_BIN.consensus_taxonomy.inclNA.tsv.gz`: Same as above, but here all taxonomic labels were taken into account when calculating the consensus (even labels corresponding to missing data).
+* `coidb.inclNA.tsv.gz`: Same as above, but here all taxonomic labels were taken into account when calculating the consensus (even labels corresponding to missing data).

+If the workflow was run with the `--gbif-backbone` parameter this folder will also contain the following:

+* `gbif.exclNA.tsv.gz`: This TSV file contains consensus taxonomies calculated using taxonomic information obtained by matching species names from BOLD to the GBIF taxonomy with the `pygbif` package.
+The taxonomies will be compatible with the GBIF backbone (specifically the backbone set with the `--gbif-checklistkey` argument), but will have a limited number of BOLD BINs.
+The `exclNA` part of the filename means the consensus was calculated as above for `coidb.exclNA.tsv.gz`.

+* `gbif.inclNA.tsv.gz`: Same as above, but missing information is ignored as for `coidb.inclNA.tsv.gz`.

 > [!IMPORTANT]
 > The consensus taxonomy files described above are used to create the SINTAX,